functndev/nx-nestjs-starter/README.md

   grasp the whole concept - there are a lot of short introduction guides and videos to get you started.

+### First time setup

+If you just seeded your project with this template you need to follow some basic setup steps.
+If somebody already set up the project you can skip this section.

+- you have to rename all instances of "@nestjs-starter" with your project name.
+There is a convenience script in the root of the project which you can use (`./setup_repo.sh -new "@your-new-project"`), otherwise you can just search-replace it yourself.

 ### Getting started

+- install your dependencies via `npm install` in the root of the repo
-- first you need to install the `nx` cli globally to make your life easier with `npm install -g nx` (otherwise you can also do `npx nx`)
+- optionally you can install the `nx` cli globally to make your life easier with `npm install -g nx` (otherwise you can also do `npx nx`)
-- then just install your dependencies via `npm install` in the root of the repo
 - to get started you can simply copy the `.example.env` file to a fresh `.env` file located in the root and `./apps/api` folders
 - make sure to execute `docker-compose up -d` (first start your Docker Desktop application